Genusbiz/docs/developers/installation-and-configuration/system-requirements.md

 Server Core Role is not supported for earlier versions than Windows Server 2016.

+Genus App Services requires the following minimum version of the .NET Framework:

+* Genus App Platform 2017.5 or later: .NET Framework 4.7 or later
-.NET Framework 4.6.2 or later must be installed.
-(Genus App Platform 2016.1-2017.1 requires .NET Framework 4.6.1 or later).
+* Genus App Platform 2017.2-2017.4: .NET Framework 4.6.2 or later
+* Genus App Platform 2016.1-2017.1: .NET Framework 4.6.1 or later

+To download the required version of the .NET Framework, visit https://www.microsoft.com/net/download.

 We recommend using the latest version of Windows Server, and to keep your server up to date with the latest updates and service packs from Microsoft.
 Required server roles and features are automatically configured during installation of Genus App Services.